kubernetes/community/contributors/devel/issues.md

 a milestone.
 It should be triaged either into vX.Y, or moved out of the release milestones.

 The above [priority](#define-priority) scheme still applies.
-P0 and P1 issues are work we feel must get done before release.
-P2 and P3 issues are work we would merge into the release if it gets done, but we wouldn't block the release on it.
-A few days before release, we will probably move all P2 and P3 bugs out of that milestone in bulk.
+The `priority/critical-urgent` and `priority/failing-test` issues are work we feel must get done before release.
+The `priority/important-soon` and `priority/important-longterm` issues are work we would merge into the release if it gets done, but we wouldn't block the release on it.
+A few days before release, we will probably move all `priority/important-soon` and `priority/important-longterm` bugs out of that milestone in bulk.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/devel/issues.md?pixel)]()